cthulhustig/autojimmy/README.md

 # Auto-Jimmy
 Auto-Jimmy is a collection of tools for the Traveller RPG.
 It's primarily aimed at Mongoose 1e and 2e Traveller, but much of the functionality can be used with other rule systems.
-It can be used offline, but can also integrate with Traveller Map (internet connection required).
 It's written in Python and can be run on Windows, Linux and macOS.

 ## Feature Highlights